raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ### Add the code

-Now lets go back to editing our main program.
+Now let's go back to editing our main program.
 Enter the following command:

 ```bash
 nano morse-code.py